gcatbiobank/GCAT_panel/3_merge_samples/SNVs/Readme.md

 Second argument is the sample number to merge.
 Third is the path of outputs obtained from merge_callers step.

+The file length_chromosomes_for_merge.txt contains the length of chromosomes from reference genome hs37d5.
+The file samplesok is a list of all samples to merge in the VCF file.
+The header includes the description of INFO column from VCF file.

 The result is a VCF file with all samples merged, including their genotypes and relevant population information.